Basic Worker’s Guide to Maryland Unemployment Hearings

 If you have lost your job through no fault of your own, especially in the current difficult economy, unemployment benefits can be the difference between eviction or foreclosure and keeping your owned or rented home.
 In the U.S., unemployment benefits are significantly less generous than in most of our industrialized allied countries and trading partners; we Americans generally receive lower benefits and for a shorter period than do most Europeans, for example.
 Yet our modest, limited benefits can be crucial to surviving in a terrible economy.

-Unemployment hearings in Maryland occur in three stages:
+Unemployment hearings in Maryland occur in three stages

 - the telephone or “claims specialist” stage